Arcana 🔮📚 Tutorial

 9. Query Rewriting

 Query rewriting cleans up conversational input into clear search queries.
-This is essential when questions come from chatbots or voice interfaces.
+This helps when questions come from chatbots or voice interfaces.

 How It Works

-The Agent.rewrite/2 step uses an LLM to remove conversational noise while preserving important terms:
+The Pipeline.rewrite/2 step uses an LLM to remove conversational noise while preserving important terms:

 Original: "Hey, I was wondering if you could tell me about Elixir"